V4Fire/Client/src/core/init/README.md

    * An API for working with the target document's URL */
   location: URL;

   /**
+   * An API for managing app themes from the Design System */
+  theme: ThemeManager;

+  /**
+   * An API for working with the meta information of the current page */
+  pageMetaData: PageMetaData;

+  /**
    * An API to work with a network, such as testing of the network connection, etc.